 Hair loss affects 1 in 3 men before they reach the age of 30, and eventually causes up to 80% of men to go bald.
 Clinically-proven and well-tolerated medications can stop the balding and preserve your hairline....
 Read more

-Male pattern baldness is a genetic condition which causes the hair follicles to shrink, slowing down the growth of new hair and gradually leading to baldness.
+Male pattern baldness is a genetic condition that causes the hair follicles to shrink, slowing down the growth of new hair and gradually leading to baldness.
 Male pattern baldness begins as a receding hairline creating an M shape.
 The hair on the scalp starts to become thinner, eventually leaving a curved horseshoe pattern of hair left around the sides of the head.

 The most common cause of hair loss in men is the genetic condition known as male pattern baldness.
 Other possible causes include:

-It's normal to lose 50-100 hairs everyday.
-Having hair come out on your hair brush or while washing your hair is nothing to worry about.
-If you notice that your hair is falling out in clumps then this may be a sign of something more significant.
-Female hair loss can be caused by a number of factors including:
+It's normal to lose 50-100 hairs every day.
+Having hair come out on your hairbrush or while washing your hair is nothing to worry about.
+If you notice that your hair is falling out in clumps, then this may be a sign of something more significant.
+Female hair loss can be caused by a number of factors, including:

 Almost all men will experience hair loss and balding, so it's very common.
 Accepting hair loss is the best way to cope with it, cutting your hair short to balance it out can help to adjust to the altered appearance.
 Talking to others who are also experiencing hair loss can be helpful in dealing with your feelings about it.

 Female hair loss can be upsetting and difficult to deal with.
 There are things you can do to help you cope with it.
 Joining a support group or talking to a therapist can be effective in coming to terms with it, as well as talking to your family and friends about the impact it is having on you.
 Cover up methods like wigs and scarves are helpful for many women, with wigs being available on the NHS for hair loss caused by chemotherapy.